ChristineHainly/Django_Projects/README.md

 # Django_Projects

-This is a compilation of the Django projects I am currently working on.
+This is a compilation of the Django projects I have or am currently working on.

 ## Getting Started